Yoga Teacher Mentorship & Advanced Education

 Studio Workshops & Advanced Education

-Advanced education for studios committed to elevating the quality and consistency of teaching.
+Advanced education for studios committed to elevating the quality, consistency, and longevity of their teaching teams.

 • Breath mechanics under stress